Fuji Speedway: Corners

-Fuji Speedway in videogames
+In media

+Video games

 The Fuji circuit is represented in the arcade racing game Pole Position, and is one of the four selectable tracks in Pole Position II.
-Fuji is also featured in Project CARS 2, Top Gear, TOCA Race Driver, Gran Turismo 4: Prologue, Gran Turismo 4, Tourist Trophy, Gran Turismo 5: Prologue, Gran Turismo (PSP), Gran Turismo 5, Gran Turismo 6,Gran Turismo Sport and Gran Turismo 7.
+Fuji is also featured in Project CARS 2, Top Gear, TOCA Race Driver, Gran Turismo 4: Prologue, Gran Turismo 4, Tourist Trophy, Gran Turismo 5: Prologue, Gran Turismo (PSP), Gran Turismo 5, Gran Turismo 6, Gran Turismo Sport, and Gran Turismo 7.
 For F1 Challenge '99–'02, Grand Prix Legends, rFactor, GTR 2 – FIA GT Racing Game, GT Legends, Assoluto Racing, Race 07, the track is available as free downloadable content.
-The track is also available in Grid Legends as paid downloadable content.
+The track is also available in Grid Legends and iRacing as paid downloadable content.

-Fuji Speedway in television
+Television

 The Fuji circuit is featured prominently in the Japanese television drama Engine as the main setting for the racing scenes, as well as the home of the (fictional) "Regulus Cup".

 The track was also featured in an episode of the 11th season of the British automotive show Top Gear, in which host Jeremy Clarkson drives a Nissan GT-R.

 Part of the Gaki no Tsukai 2013 New Year's Holiday No-Laughing Earth Defense Force punishment game was also shot at Fuji Speedway.

 The circuit was featured in the opening scene of tokusatsu series Dennou Keisatsu Cybercop.

+The anime Overtake! takes place at Fuji Speedway.